opnfv/functest/docs/devguide/index.rst

     ;;

-Note you can use python or bash scripts.
+Note you can use python or bash scripts (or any language assuming that the packages have been properly preinstalled but we recommand python or bash..).

 How to select my list of tests for CI?